FowlerLab/starcall-workflow/readme.md

-# FISSEQ data pipeline
+# FISSEQ data pipeline: Starcall

 This repository is a full data pipeline for the analysis of FISSEQ (Flourescent in-situ sequencing) data.
-This readme will give an overview of the pipeline and how to run it, for more information there is documentation for the fisseq python package
+This readme will give an overview of the pipeline and how to run it, for more information there is documentation for the starcall python package

 ## Structure